allianceauth/allianceauth/docs/installation/auth/apache.md

 Apache serves sites through defined virtual hosts.
 These are located in `/etc/apache2/sites-available/` on Ubuntu and `/etc/httpd/conf.d/httpd.conf` on CentOS.

-A virtual host for auth need only proxy requests to your WSGI server (gunicorn if you followed the install guide) and serve static files.
+A virtual host for auth need only proxy requests to your WSGI server (Gunicorn if you followed the install guide) and serve static files.
 Examples can be found below.
-Create your config in its own file eg `myauth.conf`.
+Create your config in its own file e.g. `myauth.conf`

 ### Ubuntu